MF42-DZH/ModePile/README.md

 * _RendererExtension_ - Extra drawing methods.
 * _ResourceHolderCustomAssetExtension_ - Allows the use of custom images and BGM in a mode.
 * _ScrollingMarqueeText_ - Horizontal scrolling text.
+* _ShakingText_ - Text that vibrates around a fixed point.
 * _SideWaveText_ - _Super Collapse II_-styled text popups.
 * _SoundLoader_ - Allows the use of custom SFX.
 * _StaticFlyInText_ - Similar to _FlyInOutText_, but the text does not fly back out.